 Because the primary caregiver is responsible for necessities for the child or children, this parent will receive child support from the non-custodial parent to help pay for these responsibilities.

-How does Texas determine child support?
+How does Texas determine it?

 The income of the non-custodial parent determines child support.
 The chart below is a guideline that the court will use.
 This guideline is based on a net income of $7,500.